The Battle of the Holidays Mental Health and Addiction

 • Make things like cutting boards, coasters, frame pictures you have taken whatever your passion is, use it to make gifts.

-• Exercise such as yoga or Tia Chia can help you practice meditation and calm, smooth movements.
+• Exercise such as yoga or Tai Chi can help you practice meditation and calm, smooth movements, and when combined with individual therapy, these practices can further support emotional balance, self-awareness, and overall healing.

 For anxiety